armygogames/Custom-string-Encoder.py/README.md

 USAGE:

-after you open the code, you will be greeted by an input to put between yes or no, if you want the code to generate a random salt, you can type Y if not, type N
+after you open the code, you will be greeted by an input to put between yes or no, if you want the code to generate a random salt for you, you can type Y. if not, type N

 ![Input Salting Mode](https://github.com/armygogames/Custom-string-Encoder.py/assets/141536305/c3aba9d3-3abd-455c-b0d0-300d7bfb5921)